dani8439/slice-nyc/notes.md

   nested route: rating within restaurant?
 Pie within category?

   Users - can add restaurants, can add pies, can add sauces, cheeses, and toppings.
 Cannot add/edit/ or delete Categories.
 Can Rate their own pies in their own lists, and can delete their ratings.
 Can see other user's ratings.
 Cannot delete anyone elses information.

+  ////
+  nested route - rating within a users_restaurants ?
+  fix association mismatch error in restaurants controller for pies. update routes - cut out excess that is not needed.
+Talk to Kevin about not needing user to create a new cheese/sauce/crust/topping possibly?
+Something only for admin.
+If necessary.